gante/mmWave-localization-learning/README.md

   <img src="images/error_vs_position.PNG" width="480"/>
 </p>

 For more information, refer to papers section of this README file.
-If you find any error, please contact me (joao.gante@tecnico.ulisboa.pt).
+If you find any mistake, please contact me (joao.gante@tecnico.ulisboa.pt).

 ## Getting Started